alldayoday/enokis-big-day/readme.md

 ## Special Thanks
 * All image designs created on Canva
 * Animations from Animate.css
-* Inspiration from a homebrew character Enoki
+* Inspiration from a homebrew character Enoki created by Renee S.